TosiDrop/vm-frontend/README.md

 ## Dev usage

-You can run `npm install` and `npm run` from the client and server folders as needed.
-They also each have a readme you should check out.
+You can run `npm install` and `npm run` from the client, server, and root folders as needed.
+The preferred way for testing us `npm run dev` from the root folder.
+There's a readme on the client folder you should check out.

-Make sure your npm version is decently modern.
+Project uses NPM version 16.
+Most accurate results are obtained runnning the docker image.

 ### Logging
 Access logging is enabled in the server.
 It uses Morgan and the type of logs